Sadaf Siddiqui

-Sadaf Siddiqui (born August 27, 1985) is a Pakistani track and field sprint athlete from Lahore who has competed in international sprint races for Pakistan.
-Siddiqui represented Pakistan at the 2008 Summer Olympics in Beijing where she competed in the Women's 100 metres event, placing seventh in her heat without advancing to the second round.
+Sadaf Siddiqui (born August 27, 1985) is a Pakistani sprinter.
+Siddiqui represented Pakistan at the 2008 Summer Olympics in Beijing where she competed in the Women's 100 metres event.

 Career

 Siddiqui participated in the sprint events: 100 metres and 200 metres.

 International

-In 2006, at the South Asian Games held in Colombo, Sri Lanka, Sadaf won a bronze medal in the women's 100m race.
-Siddiqui was also part of the women's relay team participating in the Colombo 2006 South Asian Games along with Saira Fazal, Naseem Hameed and Nadia Nazir.
+In 2006, at the 10th South Asian Games held in Colombo, Sri Lanka, Sadaf won a silver medal in the women's 100m race.
+She was also part of the silver winning women's relay team in the games along with Saira Fazal, Naseem Hameed and Nadia Nazir.

 In 2008, she represented Pakistan at the Summer Olympics in Beijing.
 Siddiqui was one of the two female competitors in Pakistan's 37-member contingent for the Olympic games, the other being Kiran Khan in swimming category.
 Siddiqui competed in the 100 metres sprint and placed seventh in her heat without advancing to the second round.
 She ran the distance in a time of 12.41 seconds at the Bird's Nest national stadium.

-In the Dhaka 2010 South Asian Games, Sadaf along with athletes Nadia Nazir, Naseem Hameed and Javeria Hassan was part of the women relay team that won bronze medal.
+In 2010, at the 11th South Asian Games in Dhaka, Sadaf along with athletes Nadia Nazir, Naseem Hameed and Javeria Hassan was part of the women relay team that won bronze medal.